thomasuebel/varnishstats-graphite/README.md

 # varnishstats-graphite
 Poor mans way of pushing varnish stats data to graphite with nothing but Bash.
-Script fetch variable metrics from Varnish and pushes them to graphite
+The script fetches variable metrics from Varnish and pushes them to graphite

 ## Requirements
 The following requires to be present on the target system:

 * bc
 * netcat
+* varnish (duh!)

 ## Use
 Configure GRAPHITE_PREFIX, GRAPHITE_HOST, GRAPHITE_PORT or use the defaults provided.